🚀

 What is Zero-Shot Prompting?

-Zero-shot prompting refers to for that task in its prompt.
+Zero-shot prompting refers to the ability of a large language model (LLM) to perform a task without having seen any specific examples for that task in its prompt.

 Modern models like GPT-4, Claude 3, and Gemini are "instruction-tuned."
 This means they have been trained to follow direct commands, allowing them to rely on their vast pre-trained knowledge to understand and execute a request immediately.